atlas77-lang/Atlas77/README.md

   - [x] Expanded standard library using external functions

 ### Upcoming Features
+**All of the features noted here might just be vaulted, I don't really know where to go with the language, so I'll try to design it a bit more and maybe write a bit about my thoughts somewhere.**
+**Right now it is a functional programming language, which means it will be great for parallelism/concurrency and should overall be kind of efficient for the 1.0 version.**
+**But it doesn't really allign with the projects I want to do later on (see _Goal of the language_)**

 - [ ] Support for `enum` types:
   - [ ] Base enums (standard integer enums)
   - [ ] Advanced enums (enums with associated data)